keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 as well as for upgrades.

 Use the `--version <version>` flag on the
-`helm upgrade --install` command line to specify a different KLT version..
+`helm upgrade --install` command line to specify a different KLT version.

 Use the following command sequence to see a list of available versions: